goggoloid/dynamic-word-embeddings/README.md

 twec-preprocess.ipynb <-- organise and preprocess data into timeslices for TWEC

-visualise-embeddings.ipynb <-- visualise diachronic embeddings obtained using TWEC
+local-visualisation.ipynb <-- local visualisation of diachronic embeddings obtained using TWEC